1945 Auckland Rugby League season: Ōtāhuhu tour of the West Coast

 The Ōtāhuhu senior side travelled as a party of 23 to the West Coast to play 2 matches against very strong opponents.
 Otahuhu was coached by Con Hall who was formerly of Greymouth.
 They were at full strength except that Ralph Martin replaced the injured Royce Speedy at full back. Ōtāhuhu arrived on Thursday, September 27 and departed on October 2.
 They were officially welcomed at the Trotting Pavilion on the evening of the 27th and an official dinner was held on the 30th following their second match.
 A welcome dance was held for them on the Saturday night also, at the Miners' Hall.
 They lost both of them to Blackball, the local champions, and then Runanga.
 After the match with Blackball their opponents travelled to Auckland as the majority of them were in the South Island side to play the North Island.
 Following their second match, against Runanga, the team was hosted by the West Coast Rugby League at the Club Hotel for a dinner.

 Blackball v Ōtāhuhu

 The Blackball side featured future New Zealand internationals Bill Mountford, Bob Aynsley, Charlie McBride, Ray Nuttall, Ken Mountford, and Ces Mountford who signed with Wigan two months later.
+Amazingly the score was 5-5 at halftime before the Blackball side totally dominated the second half.
+E McManus who was playing soundly in the five eighths was injured and Evan Pattillo came on to replace him, moving to fullback with Colin Riley going up into the five eighths.

+Runanga v Ōtāhuhu

+Runanga led 7-5 at halftime before clearing out to win more comfortably.
+Prop, John Newton scored a try and kicked two conversions and a penalty for the winners.
+He was selected for New Zealand in 1946.
+Otahuhu's only points came from a Jack Speedy try after Ray Halsey who had come on to replace the injured K Simons had put in a centering kick which Jim Fogarty caught before throwing a long pass to Speedy who crossed.
+The try was converted by Colin Riley who also kicked a second half penalty.
+Riley who had started at full back moved to five eighth, switching with D. Smith and they played better after this.
+The Runanga forwards however started to win more ball from the scrums and their backs started to make breaks leading to tries.